stackmon/status-dashboard-v3/docs/auth/authentication.md

 # Authentication

 In this section we focus on the authentication for frontend SPA.
+The main focus here - the security.

+For this approach we don't need share any information about keycloak client.
+The FE doesn't need to know any urls and secrets.

 The general schema presented here